-In particular, if upgrading from v5 specifically, then all v5 settings, combinations, and voicing will be migrated, and sample sets (and sample set licenses) that were compatible with v5 will continue to work in v6.
+In particular, if upgrading from v5.0.0 or above, then all settings, combinations, and voicing will be migrated, and sample sets (and sample set licenses) that were compatible with v5 will continue to work in v7.

-Upgrades to, and subscription licenses for, v6 from v1-v5 may be purchased from the Hauptwerk on-line shop on the Hauptwerk website or from your re-seller.
+Upgrades to v7 from v1-v6 may be purchased from the Hauptwerk on-line shop on the Hauptwerk website, or from your re-seller.
+Subscription licenses may also be purchased from the Hauptwerk on-line shop.
+If you already have a valid, current subscription license then it can be used with this version.

-For 'perpetual' (non-subscription) licenses, upgrades between minor Hauptwerk versions (for example between v6.0.0 and v6.0.1) are free to users with a valid license for v6, but a license upgrade must be purchased to upgrade between major versions (for example between v5 and v6), or between different Hauptwerk editions.
+For 'perpetual' (non-subscription) licenses, upgrades between minor Hauptwerk versions (for example between v7.0.0 and v7.0.1) are free to users with a valid license for v7, but a license upgrade must be purchased to upgrade between major versions (for example between v6 and v7), or between different Hauptwerk editions.
 All version upgrades (including this one) are included with subscription licenses (during the period for which the subscription has been paid for).

 You can obtain the installers for the current version of the Hauptwerk software as a free download via the Hauptwerk website.
-Whether the software functions as licensed software or as an evaluation is determined only by the presence or absence of a valid license.
+Whether the software runs as the Advanced Edition or Lite Edition is determined by the type of license present.
+If no activated license is present for Hauptwerk when Hauptwerk is launched, then the